Cornwall Coast Path

 In summer when the fish are plentiful, and the seas off Cornwall calm, the men put to sea at dawn, working their pots for lobsters, crawfish, (crabs), line caught sea bass and 'feathering' for mackerel.
 They flick each fish into the bottom of the boat, to avoid getting impaled on the string of up to 30 hooks.

-In Winter the fish are scarse- the boats are dragged to the safety of high ground before the gales lash in, altogether a bleak time, not quiet so romantic.
-In years gone by the men would make pots, grow daffodils and Cornish new potatoes for the spring market.
+In winter the fish are scarse- the boats are dragged to the safety of high ground before the gales lash in, altogether a bleak time, not quiet so romantic.
+In years gone by the men would make pots from willow, grow daffodils and Cornish new potatoes for the spring market.
 The pots are now plastic, and the very early potatoes from Egypt.